How To Sell A House As-Is In California hero Los Angeles

 Are there any drawbacks to selling without making repairs?

 Selling a house without repairs can pose challenges.
 In California, sellers must navigate common issues in as-is sales, like potential problems from skipping home inspections.
-Without inspections, buyers might find unexpected issues post-purchase, potentially leading to disputes or renegotiations.
+Buyers might find unexpected issues post-purchase without inspections, potentially leading to disputes or renegotiations.

 Practical Advice for Homeowners Considering an As-Is Sale